 Upgrade Your Flatware

 And when I mean upgrade, I’m not saying you have to spend a ton here.
-Gold flatware is definitely hot right now and you can thankfully find it at Target and Ikea at really great prices.
+Gold flatware is definitely hot right now and you can thankfully find it at Target at really great prices like these.
 I think they add such an elegant touch to a table.
 I picked my set up YEARS ago at West Elm before the more affordable options were available.
 But clearly, this trend is here to stay as everyone is getting in on the look.
+You can even do a black set like these which I think is very chic!

 Add A Great Glass

 You don’t have to change out ALL your glassware here, but adding either a nicer wine glass or water glass is a nice update.
-We went with more gold and used these pretty gold striped water glasses to set the table with.
+We went with more gold and used a pretty gold striped water glass to set the table with.
 Keeping the wine glasses simple was perfectly fine!

 Add A Fun Napkin

-To tie this entire look together, Jaime brought in these hunter green and gold napkins for the table.
+To tie this entire look together, I added a hunter green and gold napkin for the table.
 They tied in the gold and the greenery from all the florals.
-The napkins also have a great story behind them as they’re from The Peace Exchange and help women in developing countries.
-For me, I think the napkin is the most stressful part of this.
+For me, I think the napkin is the most stressful part of setting and coordinating a tablescape.
 Just keep in mind your color scheme and vibe.
 This was an elevated and elegant table with lots of jewel tones so this napkin played perfectly into that.

 Include A Name Tag